RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Related Work

 Reactive approaches for mutual collision avoidance often rely on representing other robots as obstacles with simplified dynamics (e.g., \ac{vo}~\cite{fiorini1998velocityobstacles}).
 The most direct extensions of \ac{vo} concept are \acp{rvo}~\cite{vandenberg2008rvo}, \ac{orca}~\cite{vandenberg2010orca}, and V-RVO~\cite{arul2021vrvo} which improves the efficiency of collision avoidance by letting each agent take half of the responsibility to avoid collision between cooperating robots.
 While these approaches implement collision avoidance based on position and velocity observations only, they neglect physical constraints of individual platforms and assume an immediate change of their velocity.

 The lack of consideration of dynamic models is overcome in several adaptations of velocity obstacles, e.g., by using second-order dynamics~\cite{vandenberg2011avo}, nonholonomic models~\cite{javier2012nonholonomicrvo}, and general linear systems~\cite{bareiss2013qrobstacles, vandenberg2012lqg}.
 Some approaches overcome the simplicity of these concepts by integrating \acp{vo} or their adaptations with other frameworks such as reinforcement learning~\cite{qin2024SRLORCASociallyAware, liu2023MAPPOBasedOptimalReciprocal} or \ac{mpc}~\cite{cheng2017DecentralizedNavigationMultiple, arul2020DCADDecentralizedCollision}.
 In~\cite{cheng2017DecentralizedNavigationMultiple}, the authors use \ac{orca} constraints directly in a \ac{mpc} formulation of the trajectory generation problem to account for physical constraints of the robots.
 The DCAD approach introduced in~\cite{arul2020DCADDecentralizedCollision} further develops this idea by integrating the downwash in the \ac{orca} algorithm and addressing nonlinearities through flatness-based feedforward linearization.
-Although the latter approach was tested in scenarios with significantly higher speeds than previous reactive approaches, it cannot reliably handle simple scenarios with maximum velocities reaching \SI{7}{\meter\per\second}.
+However, these methods formulate collision-avoidance constraints for every transition point along the prediction horizon, which substantially increases computational complexity.
+Consequently, they rely on simplified models, shorter prediction horizons, or lower update rates to maintain real-time feasibility, limiting their applicability in high-speed agile flight.

 Beyond MPC-based approaches, the use of \ac{nmpc} for mutual collision avoidance has also been explored in the literature~\cite{zhu2019ChanceConstrainedCollisionAvoidance, goarin2024DecentralizedNonlinearModel}.
-While \ac{nmpc} addresses system nonlinearity and offers greater flexibility for integrating collision avoidance mechanisms directly into the control problem formulation, it is prone to significant increase of computational demands due to extensive use of nonlinear constraints and overly complex problem formulation, which limits the prediction horizon length and update rate, thereby restricting the applicability of these methods in high-speed scenarios.
+While \ac{nmpc} addresses system nonlinearity and offers greater flexibility for integrating collision avoidance mechanisms directly into the control problem formulation, it is prone to a significant increase in computational demands due to extensive use of nonlinear constraints and overly complex problem formulation, which limits the prediction horizon length and update rate, thereby restricting the applicability of these methods in high-speed scenarios.